Helsinki to Tallinn Trip: Practical Tips

 Tallinn Old Town can be reached from the Port of Tallinn in 15 minutes by foot.
 Exploring around the old town by walking is easy and fast and there are interesting restaurants and museums to stop by.
 In addition, you can have amazing photos, visit churches, and see the Estonian parliament building.

 Toompea Hill is a limestone hill a few steps away from the old town.
 It is about 30 metres higher than the surrounding area which gives an impressive view not only of the old town but also of the sea.
 Toompea is a place where you can shoot the best photos of Tallinn.
 The hill is public so you can visit it anytime without any charges.
 On the way up, there are plenty of local restaurants and souvenir shops.

 The Walls of Tallinn are the medieval defensive walls constructed around the city of Tallinn.
 The construction consists of multiple towers, gates and walls between them.
 You will see the walls just by visiting the old town because the old Tallinn lies inside the walls.

 Estonian Maritime Museum

-Estonian Maritime Museum is a place to get an informative overview about Estonian maritime history.
+Estonian Maritime Museum is a place to get an informative overview of Estonian maritime history.
 The museum is divided into two parts.
 The main exhibition is located in Fat Margaret tower (a part of the town wall) in Tallinn Old Town.
 There you can learn about maritime history and navigation in Estonia.
-The other part is called Seaplane Harbour where you will find ships and wreckages.
+The other part is called Seaplane Harbour where you will find ships and wreckage.
 Especially, Seaplane Harbour is an impressively designed museum which you must add to your bucket list.

-Seaplane Harbour is 16 minutes walk away from Fat Margeret.
+Seaplane Harbour is 16 minute's walk away from Fat Margeret.
 The route is easy to walk but it goes away from the old town.
 You can always take a taxi or public transport back if the weather is bad.

 Tallinn Christmas Market